English name: Long-nosed Whip Snake (aka “Green Vine Snake”)

 Green pit vipers (Cryptelytrops albolabris and Cryptelytrops macrops) are not as slender and have a broader head and pits behind their nostrils.

-Habitat: Forests, grasslands, and everywhere in between.
+Habitat: Forests, grasslands, and everywhere in between up to 1800m elevation.
 In Bangkok can be found in agricultural areas, empty lots, parks, and gardens.

 Danger to humans: Not dangerous to humans.
-Though it has a weak venom, it only takes effect if the snake is able to chew for an extended period of time and is not potent enough to cause symptoms past itchiness and mild swelling.
+It has a weak venom that only takes effect if the snake is able to chew for an extended period of time and is not potent enough to cause symptoms past itchiness and mild swelling.

 Conservation status and threats: No known conservation issues.
 Has adapted well to human encroachment, and its ability to blend in to its surroundings allow it to remain relatively unmolested by humans.
 However, its long length and slow speed make it a frequent victim of cars.

-Interesting facts: Though its slender body gives the impression of speed, the Long-nosed Whip Snake is actually very slow-moving, instead relying on its camouflage to avoid predators and surprise prey.
+Interesting facts: Though its slender body gives the impression of speed, the Long-nosed Whip Snake is very slow-moving, relying on its camouflage to avoid predators and surprise prey.

 Wikipedia: Ahaetulla nasuta